bazad/ida_kernelcache/README.md

 * Reconstruct the C++ class hierarchy based on OSMetaClass information
 * Symbolicate C++ virtual method tables (both the vtable itself and its methods)
 * Symbolicate offsets in `__got` sections and stub functions in `__stubs` sections
+* Autogenerate IDA structs representing the C++ virtual method tables
+* Autogenerate IDA structs representing the C++ classes in the kernelcache based on observed access patterns

 The main processing function is designed to be run before any manual analysis or reverse engineering.
 With the default settings, IDA tends to miss a lot of useful information in the